oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Response {#status-list-response}

-In the successful response, the Status List Provider MUST use the following content-type unless known out of band:
+In the successful response, the Status List Provider MUST use the following content-type:

 - "application/statuslist+json" for Status List in JSON format
 - "application/statuslist+jwt" for Status List in JWT format